PowerShell/Community-Blog/Posts/2021/05/tfl-WMIEventHandler.md

 This code, of course should "just work".
 If not, you need to perform troubleshooting and here are three things to look for:

-* Is the WQL query correct and correctly formatted?
+* Is the WQL query correct?
-* Is the event class you are monitoring in the namespace you think it is in?
+* Are the event and subscriptiong classes in the namespace(s) you think it is in?
-* Is the `Monitor.ps1` script doing what you actually wanted
+* Is the `Monitor.ps1` script doing what you actually wanted?

-You may also find that the **Microsoft-Windows-WMI-Activity/Operational** event log useful in tracking down issues.
+The **Microsoft-Windows-WMI-Activity/Operational** event log can be useful in tracking down issues.
+And if you get stuck, feel free to visit the [Spiceworks PowerShell forum](https://community.spiceworks.com/programming/powershell).

 ### Tidying up